 Peterhof palace is a short drive from St. Petersburg, Russia.
 Situated on the shores of the Gulf of Finland the complex's extensive grounds abound with fountains, statues and pavilions.

 The array of 140 fountains, the largest such system in existence, are considered amongst the most beautiful in the world.

 I visited Peterhof on a hot, sunny afternoon in August and really enjoyed wandering around the large complex, making photos as I went.

 This was actually a highly detailed scene, which isn't always a good thing.
 It can become too confusing for the viewer.
 To make the statue stand out against its surroundings I explored the following:

-- Critical focus and a shallow depth of field to render the subject sharp against an out of focus background
+Critical focus and a shallow depth of field to render the subject sharp, with plenty of shape and texture, against an out of focus background

-- Amplified color contrast (i.e., warm versus cool) through aggressive processing as a way of further separating the subject from the predominantly cooler background.
+Amplified color contrast (i.e., warm versus cool), through aggressive processing, as a way of further separating the golden statue from the predominantly cooler background.

 After initial processing in Lightroom I moved the images I planned to publish into Photoshop for a sprinkling of fairy dust and, where required, some more localized treatment.

 Peterhof commemorates the expansion and modernization of imperial Russia under Peter the Great, as he stretched his hand out across the Baltic.
 That’s important for anyone interested in a historical perspective of the site.